pragadesh-k-zz/Marklist/README.md

 # Marklist

-This Marklist is coded using openpyxl package in python3.
+The scripting is done with the *PYTHON* language.

-It will ask for the total subjects and total student as a user data.
+The main package used to work with excel sheet is *Openpyxl*.

-Automatically enter the mark above or equal to pass mark for the each subject and calculate the total sum of the subject's mark for each person.
+It will ask for the *total subjects* and *total student as a user data.

-Display the Total.
+The marks will automatically generate and get filled in each subject.The total will be calculated and filled in the last.